isaaceindhoven/dependency-health-monitor/docs/criteria.md

       - If not available, the average Senior Software Engineer salary will be used
     - Regional salary: Retrieved from both [PayScale](https://developers.payscale.com/) and [Glassdoor](https://www.glassdoor.com/developer/index.htm)

-Score will be calculated by dividing the total costs of core contributors/maintainers by the yearly revenue: costs / yearly revenue.
+The score is calculated in one of two ways.
+The first is by dividing the yearly revenue by the funding goal (yearly revenue / funding goal), as the funding goal indicates how much funding is needed to sustain the project.
+The second way is used whenever the first way is not applicable.
+The sustainability is then calculated by dividing the yearly revenue by the total costs of core contributors/maintainers (yearly revenue / costs).

 ## Organisational activity
 Priority: `High`, as it directly relates with the financial sustainability of a project because it indicates how much of the project relies on funding.